 The IMDEA Software Institute is temporarily located in a newly remodeled floor of the School of Computer Science of the Technical University of Madrid (UPM), in the Montegancedo Science and Technology Park.
-A new building, entirely devoted to the IMDEA Software Institute is under construction in a 7,500 m2 plot in the Montegancedo Science and Technology Park, which has been ceded to the Institute by UPM for 50 years.
+A new building, entirely devoted to the IMDEA Software Institute, is under construction in a 7,500 m2 plot in the Montegancedo Science and Technology Park, which has been ceded to the Institute by UPM for 50 years.
+Construction is expected to finish by the end of 2011 and the move into this new facility is planned for early 2012.

-The new site has excellent access to the Computer Science Department as well as to other new research centers within the Montegancedo Campus Scientific Park.
-These centers include the Madrid Center for Supercomputing and Visualization (CESVIMA). the Montegancedo Campus UPM company "incubator", the Institute for Home Automation (CEDINT), the Institute for Biotechnology and Plant Genomics (CBGP), the Microgravity Institute, and the Spanish User Support and Operations Centre for ISS payloads (USOC).
-In particular, the CESVIMA is equipped to study massive storage of information, high performance computing, and advanced interactive visualization and it houses the second largest supercomputer in Spain and one of the largest in Europe.
+This location has excellent access to the UPM Computer Science Department as well as to other new research centers within the Montegancedo Science and Technology Park.
+These centers include the Madrid Center for Supercomputing and Visualization (CESVI-MA), the Montegancedo Campus UPM company "incubator," the Institute for Home Automation (CEDINT), the Institute for Biotechnology and Plant Genomics (CBGP), the Center for Biomedical Technology (CTB), the Microgravity Institute, and the Spanish User Support and Operations Centre for ISS payloads (USOC).
+In particular, the CESVIMA is equipped to study massive storage of information, high performance computing, and advanced interactive visualization and houses the second largest supercomputer in Spain and one of the largest in Europe.
 A number of additional research centers are currently under construction in the campus.
-The new site will also make use of all the convenient new infrastructures that have been completed recently around the campus, such as the recently opened "Montepríncipe" stop of the Madrid Underground and the newly planned UPM Faculty/Student Residence.
-The campus has been the only campus in Spain to receive a "Campus of Excellence in Research and Technology Transfer" award in the Information and Communications Technologies area from the Ministry of Science and Innovation.
+The new site will also make use of all the convenient new infrastructures that have been completed recently around the campus, such as the recently opened "Monteprincipe" stop of the Madrid Underground and the newly planned UPM Faculty/Student Residence.
+The campus has recently obtained the prestigious "International Campus of Excellence" label, and is the only campus in Spain to receive a "Campus of Excellence in Research and Technology Transfer" award in the Information and Communications Technologies area from the Ministry of Science and Innovation.